scottpham/JS2WorkshopNICAR2016/readme.md

 # Javascript and the DOM

 ## What is the DOM?
 When we refer to the DOM - or Document Object Model - we mostly just mean HTML.
 Is it more complicated than that?
 Well, yes it is.
-But It is fine if yo just think "HTML" when you hear "DOM."
+But it is fine if you just think "HTML" when you hear "DOM."
 Just know that we refer to the DOM when we talk about the ways in which programs (in this case, JavaScript) interacts with HTML.

 ## The rest of the story
 When you write HTML the browser reads your `<p>` tags and your `<table>`s and it knows how to make that into a webpage.

 How exactly does it do that?
-I'm not really sure.
+I'm not really sure!
 That's not the important thing for our purposes today.
-The important thing is that when it creates a web page, the browser doesn't *just* turn tags into elements, but it stores those elements in a Javascript **object** called `document`.
+The important thing is that when it creates a web page, the browser doesn't *just* turn tags into elements, but it stores those elements in a Javascript *object* called `document`.

-When I say object, I mean an object of the JavaScript kind, the kind which usually looks like this:
+When I say object, I mean an [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) of the JavaScript kind, the kind which usually looks like this:
 ```
 {
 	'key': 'value',